GalienCodes/CPA/README.md

 # CPA
-this is CPI's website for partnership purposes
+this is CPI's website for partnershis